alx-sch/IRC_server/README.md

 ## bircd - Basic IRC Daemon

 **`bircd`** is a lightweight IRC server implementation written in C. It serves as a learning tool for getting familiar with non-blocking I/O, TCP server setup, and basic message relaying.
 As such, `bircd` provides a solid starting point for implementing a fully functional IRC server.
+As a network daemon, `bircd` runs continuously in the background, listening for client connections and facilitating communication between them.

 ---